Strawberry-Foundations/spkg/README.md

 ![sandbox-methods](https://img.shields.io/badge/Methods-bwrap%2C%20chroot-important)
 ![sandbox-architetures](https://img.shields.io/badge/Architectures-x86__64%2C%20x86%2C%20aarch64-success)

-spkg-sandbox installs packages in a separate environment from the system to provide more security and compatibility. spkg-sandbox works on any system, regardless of the package manager, while spkg without spkg-sandbox currently only works on deb-based systems.
+spkg-sandbox installs packages in a separate environment from the system to provide more security and compatibility. spkg-sandbox works on any system, regardless of the package manager, while spkg without spkg-sandbox currently only works on deb and apk-based systems.
 It uses Ubuntu 22.04 or 20.04 as base.
 <br>

 ## **Docker Containers  ![spkg-docker](https://img.shields.io/badge/spkg--docker-important)**